venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/cmpss_asynchronous_trip.md

 CMPSS is configured to generate trip signals to trip the EPWM signals.
 CMPIN1P is used to give positive input and internal DAC is configured to provide the negative input.
 Internal DAC is configured to provide a signal at VDD/2.
-An EPWM signal is generated at EPWM0B and is configured to be tripped by CTRIPOUTH.
+An EPWM signal is generated at EPWM0B (EPWM2B in case of AM261x-LP) and is configured to be tripped by CTRIPOUTH.

 When a low input(VSS) is provided to CMPIN1P,
     - Trip signal(XBAROUTx) output is low
-    - EPWM0B gives a PWM signal
+    - EPWM0B (EPWM2B in case of AM261x-LP) gives a PWM signal

 When a high input(higher than VDD/2) is provided to CMPIN1P,
     - Trip signal(XBAROUTx) output turns high
-    - EPWM0B gets tripped and outputs as high
+    - EPWM0B (EPWM2B in case of AM261x-LP) gets tripped and outputs as high

 # External Connections
  - Give input on CMPIN1P
- - Outputs can be observed on XBAROUT0(XBAROUT8 in case of AM263PX) and EPWM0B using an oscilloscope
+ - Outputs can be observed on XBAROUT0(XBAROUT8 in case of AM263PX) and EPWM0B (EPWM2B in case of AM261x-LP) using an oscilloscope

 ## AM263PX-CC E2 or AM263X-CC E2 or AM261X-SOM
 When using AM263x-CC or AM263Px-CC or AM261x-SOM with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)